ooKetch22oo/persona-generator/README.md

   - Habits (preferred brands, purchases, lifestyle, interests, media consumption)
   - Flashmark.insights (decision-making process, metrics for success)
   - "A Day in the Life" narrative
+- Advanced search functionality to find personas based on specific criteria:
+  - Search by age range, gender, location, interests, psychographic traits, and habits
+  - Sort results by popularity or average age
+- Stores personas in a Neo4j graph database for efficient querying and analysis

 ## Requirements